yehudabortz/polygon/README.md

 ### `npm install`

-Run this to install necessary dependencies for this project.
+Run to install necessary dependencies for this project.

 ### `npm start`